-Issue: The Teachers’ Retirement System Board of Trustees in December 2017 set a state government funding contribution to TRS for fiscal year 2019 at $4.47 billion.
-The state’s pension contribution for fiscal year 2018 is $4.09 billion.
+Issue: The Teachers’ Retirement System Board of Trustees has set a state government funding contribution to TRS for fiscal year 2019 at $4.47 billion.
+The state’s pension contribution for fiscal year 2018 was $4.09 billion.

 Discussion: The state contribution for FY19 falls $2.93 billion short of the amount of money that would be required to fully fund pension benefits in FY19 under standard actuarial calculations.